 Even GDP, while weaker, is not collapsing.
-The U.S. did see a modest contraction in the first quarter (the advance estimate showed GDP at roughly -0.3% annualized), but much of that dip was attributed to a reaction to the trade war, such as a surge in imports (as companies rushed to stockpile goods before tariffs hit).
-Underlying domestic demand, both consumption and business investment, remained relatively steady.
+The U.S. did see a modest contraction in the first quarter (the advance estimate showed GDP at roughly -0.3% annualized), but much of that dip was attributed to reaction to the trade war, such as a surge in imports (as companies rushed to stockpile goods before tariffs hit).
+Underlying domestic demand, both consumption and business investment remained relatively steady.
 In short, hard data indicates the economy is growing slowly, not collapsing, and certainly not yet matching the recessionary gloom evident in surveys and portrayed in the media.

 This gap between soft and hard data has important implications for investors.
 Sentiment-based indicators are flashing warning signs of a slowdown, but until they translate into actual declines in employment, production, or incomes, the recovery may continue.
 Often, soft data can be an early warning of hard-data weakness to come; other times, sentiment rebounds if feared crises (like the trade war) ease.

-A sustained rise in sentiment could unleash more spending and investment At present, the divergence suggests that while confidence is fragile, the economy is still on stable footing.
+At present, the divergence suggests that while confidence is fragile, the economy is still on stable footing.
 We will be watching to see if the improved trade developments start to lift optimism in the coming months.
 A sustained rise in sentiment could unleash more spending and investment.
 Conversely, if pessimism persists or deepens, it could eventually cause businesses to pull back hiring or consumers to retrench, validating the soft data downturn.

-There is no certainty that the U.S. will experience a recession, although this remains a possibility.
-Growth may be slower as the Federal Reserve projects only about ~1.7% GDP growth in 2025, down from 2%+ last year.
+There is no certainty the US will experience a recession, although this remains a possibility.
+Growth may be slower as the Federal Reserve projects only about $\sim 1.7\%$ GDP growth in 2025, down from 2%+ last year.
 However, a healthy job market and solid hard data give reason to believe the expansion can continue, especially now that the worst trade outcomes seem less likely.